List of Alex Rider characters: Charlie Roper

 Charles "Charlie" Roper is a minor antagonist in Eagle Strike.
 He is an agent of the NSA who helps Damian Cray in his plan to eradicate drugs from the world.
 After realizing that he would be stuck at his current position and would not earn more money, he decided to sell the codes for the Milstar security locks for the U.S. nuclear arsenal.
 He decides to sell the codes to Cray at the sum of two million dollars.
 Under the cover of the Gameslayer system, Cray purchased a large number of supercomputers for a cryptanalysis department for Roper, who successfully incorporated the decryption system on a flash drive compatible with the system in Air Force One.

 Cray later discovered that Roper's actions as a gambling addict had attracted the attention of Edward Pleasure, and had Yassen try to kill Pleasure with a bomb, critically wounding him and removing him as a threat, but Cray had decided that Roper had become careless.
-At their last meeting, watched by Alex, Roper demanded the money Cray owed him, causing Cray to lure him into a sealed room, where he deposited two million dollars – in Nickels (quarters in other publications), onto Roper, crushing him to death.
+At their last meeting, watched by Alex, Roper demanded the money Cray owed him, causing Cray to lure him into a sealed room, where he deposited two million dollars – in nickels (quarters in later editions), onto Roper, crushing him to death beneath the weight of the coins.

 In the TV show, he was killed by Cray because Charlie refused to be part of Cray's plan any longer.
-His death was being shot dead by Cray instead of being killed by having two million dollars worth of nickels/quarters just like in the novel.
+His death was being shot dead by Cray instead of being killed by having two million dollars' worth of nickels/quarters just like in the novel.
 Charlie is more helpful to Alex in the show as helped him pose as a top gamer named K7 to infiltrate Cray's Feathered Serpent project.